Everyone's abuelita prepares “real” Mexican food.

 But the Sur-Mex taco is more than just Southern dishes given a south-of-the-border kick.
 It also incorporates the cuisines of immigrant and regional populations as distinct as South Asian and Cajun, with offerings like bold boudin and tikka masala tacos, and promises to eventually be fully representative of the region’s many cuisines.

-Region: New York, Los Angeles, American Southwest, Miami
+Region: New York, Los Angeles, American Southwest, Miami.

-Type of tortilla: Corn, flour, and crunchy
+Type of tortilla: Corn, flour, and crunchy.

 There would be no Latinidad without Jewish immigration to the New World, which began during the Spanish Inquisition and has been informing Latin American cuisines ever since.
 Many of these early immigrants were referred to as conversos (the converted) or crypto-Jews, as they publicly professed to be Catholic while secretly practicing their faith.
 Many of them settled in what is now the borderlands of the US and Mexico.
 We wouldn’t have the Northern Mexican specialty of sweet and gamy mesquite-smoked cabrito (young goat meat) al pastor without Jews.
 Jewish immigrants living alongside Mexican immigrants and Chicanos in East LA in the early to mid-20th century also led to the creation of pastrami tacos and burritos.
 Using pastrami in Mexican dishes is typical of Deli-Mex food, but kosher spins on tacos can take myriad forms.
-This style of cuisine came to prominence late in New York, mainly in the last ten years or so, with tacos like a pastrami with a smoked mustard seed salsa on a flour tortilla at Delicatessen Taco in Brooklyn.
-However, there is one problem with this kind of taco, in my view: a pastrami taco can’t be perfected without a rye tortilla.
+This style of cuisine came to prominence late in New York, mainly in the last 10 years or so, with tacos like pastrami with a smoked mustard seed salsa on a flour tortilla at Delicatessen Taco in Brooklyn.
+However, there is one problem with this kind of taco, in my view: A pastrami taco can’t be perfected without a rye tortilla.

-Region: Southern California
+Region: Southern California.

-Type of tortilla: Different types and colors of corn
+Type of tortilla: Different types and colors of corn.

 Put on those ruby red zapatos and say, “There’s no place like home.
 There’s no place like home.
 There’s no place like home wrapped in an heirloom corn tortilla,” and you’ll be transported to a time when Alta California was the name of the state of Mexico until the signing of the 1848 Treaty of Guadalupe Hidalgo.
 After that, it was just regular ol’ California.
 But the name was used by Los Angeles-based food writer Bill Esparza to describe a regional Mexican cuisine developed by Southern California Chicano chefs, who blended classic culinary techniques and the flavors of their youth.